Let's Run Lisp on a Microcontroller

 Tail-call optimization is implemented in an easy way: there is a stack of call frames, each one being an object with the following properties:

-: if set to true, it means we're evaluating the latest expression of the function.
+• tail: if set to true, it means we're evaluating the latest expression of the function.

 So, when some function is going to be called, we start checking all call frames from top to bottom.
 There are three possible cases for each frame:

-is equal to the function we're going to call.
+• tail is set to true, and func is equal to the function we're going to call.
 We found the call to eliminate!

-block: if we caught the tail-call elimination object, we check if the call frame index is equal to the current index.
+When we've got the call to eliminate, we throw the object containing the index of the call frame we should go into, and the array with function arguments.
+And, obviously, processing of the function evaluation is wrapped into try-catch block: if we caught the tail-call elimination object, we check if the call frame index is equal to the current index.
 If it's not, then we just rethrow the object further.
 And if it is, then we drop all extra call frames from the stack, replace the function arguments with the ones from the thrown object, and re-evaluate the same function again.

 This easy approach allows us to eliminate both direct and indirect tail calls.